JohnWLandeen/Group_Project/README.md

 The creation of this comprehensive webpage involved the use of JavaScript and HTML.
 The index file contained the HTML code, which used elements from bootstrap for the title.
 The static folder included two JavaScript files: data.js and app.js.
 For the data file, we converted the percaps_w_legality csv file into a .json file so that it could be easily read by the index.
 The Tableau dashboard was added to the index file and successfully displayed at the center of the page above the data table.
 A separate style.css file was used with the site design to create the aesthetics of the site.
 Perhaps the most challenging part of the site was creating a working filter search function that would allow the use to filter the table by state, year, and legal status.
 While the state and legal status worked without issue, the year did not since it was an integer rather than a string.
 To solve this issue, we needed to revisit the app.js and specify that the input in that particular box would be an integer.

 ![](static/images/site.png)

-## Communication Protocols
-Our team meets 4 times a week:
-  - twice a week in class via Zoom
-  - twice a week outside of class via GoogleMeets

-Outside of meetings, we communicate via Slack chat threads to keep one another up-to-date on our progress and new ideas.

-We've agreed to keep the division of responsibility less formal and siloed than what is suggested in the Canvas Module 20 instructions.
-Team members have not been assigned "shapes" that designate their roles; we've instead agreed to each contribute wherever our strengths allow us to, while requesting input and help from others as needed.
-Each section of our project can therefore have more than one contributor, and each team member has contributed to more than one branch in this repository.

-We will document our processes, challenges and conclusions in full detail in the following READMEs:
-- Data Collection, Cleaning and Analysis: John Landeen, Albert Zeng, Janasia Roemling
-- Dataframes Construction and ERD: Albert Zeng, Jorge Jurado, Paula Adams
-- Machine Learning Models: John Landeen
-- Dashboard and Visualizations: Jorge Jurado, Janasia Roemling, Paula Adams

 ## Machine_Learning
 - Neural networking models and predictions ending with XGBoost modeling of original merged set